 THE SHORT STORY

 A love of film is a given when beginning to look at a career in the industry.
 It was a given when I was named after Indiana Jones as well but that's a whole other story.
-The desire to work in the industry hit me watching Malick's Tree of Life.
+The desire to work in the industry began whilst watching Malick's Tree of Life.

-I entered the camera department because I couldn't do it.
-When I entered it, I didn't know where to begin.
-I had no knowledge of how to work a camera or the principles behind it.
+I entered the camera department because it was the greatest challenge for me.
+I didn't know where to begin.
 However, I knew I wanted to learn how to create the images we see on screen and fall in love with.
-However, it was important not just to have a vision but be able to execute it.
+It was important not just to have a vision but be able to execute it.
+I have never been a great illustrator and I saw my opportunity to work in camera similar.
+How do we take what we see inside our heads and show it to others?
 Using the technical, practical, and creative application of camera, lighting and collaboration to realize a vision.

 My passion and enthusiasm for the camera department has led me to travel over the past three years trying to learn all I can about the camera department and its industry.
 I have been working with a variety of film companies (shoutout to my Vantage family) being trained in optics, camera and their respective accessories.
 Learning lighting and becoming a voyeur on some fantastic mentor's sets (sending love to David Miller and Alexander Gruszynski) and finally, freelance assisting, operating and DPing on short films and a few documentary projects overseas.